gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 ***

-### My files are not showing up as expected or are marked as binary.
+### My files are not showing up as expected or have strange characters.
-GitKraken Client only supports `UTF-8` file encoding.
-Files may display in an unexpected way or be marked a binary if files are not encoded in UTF-8.
+GitKraken Client expects most files to use `UTF-8` file encoding.
+If you are using another encoding type, you can set your type at the top when editing your file, or per-repository from the preferences menu.

-You can use and [external diff and merge tools](/working-with-repositories/branching-and-merging/#external-merge-tools) to work on files using other encoding types.
+You can also set your file encoding to `GUESS ENCODING` and GitKraken Client will try to match the file encoding so that it is displayed correctly.
+Take care to select the correct file encoding when editing the file, as selecting the incorrect encoding could lead to unexpected errors.

 ***